 Many probability distributions are so important in theory or applications that they have been given specific names.
 Discrete distributions With finite support With infinite support List of probability distributions

 In probability theory, the normal (or Gaussian) distribution is a very commonly occurring continuous probability distribution—a function that tells the probability that an observation in some context will fall between any two real numbers.
-For example, the distribution of grades on a test administered to many people is normally distributed.
 Normal distributions are extremely important in statistics and are often used in the natural and social sciences for real-valued random variables whose distributions are not known.
 The normal distribution is immensely useful because of the central limit theorem, which states that, under mild conditions, the mean of many random variables independently drawn from the same distribution is distributed approximately normally, irrespective of the form of the original distribution: physical quantities that are expected to be the sum of many independent processes (such as measurement errors) often have a distribution very close to the normal.

 In probability and statistics, the Yule–Simon distribution is a discrete probability distribution named after Udny Yule and Herbert A. Simon.
 Simon originally called it the Yule distribution.
 Yule–Simon distribution

 In probability theory and statistics, the generalized extreme value (GEV) distribution is a family of continuous probability distributions developed within extreme value theory to combine the Gumbel, Fréchet and Weibull families also known as type I, II and III extreme value distributions.
 By the extreme value theorem the GEV distribution is the only possible limit distribution of properly normalized maxima of a sequence of independent and identically distributed random variables.
 Note that a limit distribution need not exist: this requires regularity conditions on the tail of the distribution.
 Despite this, the GEV distribution is often used as an approximation to model the maxima of long (finite) sequences of random variables.
 Generalized extreme value distribution